databrary/www/databrary/input/pages/about/jobs/manager.md

 Please send a cover letter and resume (as PDFs) to jobs@databrary.org.
 Any questions may also be directed to this address.
 Candidates will be evaluated on a rolling basis, as applications are received.

+New York University is an Equal Opportunity Employer.
+New York University is committed to a policy of equal treatment and opportunity in every aspect of its hiring and promotion process without regard to race, color, creed, religion, sex, pregnancy or childbirth (or related medical condition), sexual orientation, partnership status, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, alienage or citizenship status, veteran or military status, age, disability, predisposing genetic characteristics, domestic violence victim status, unemployment status, or any other legally protected basis.
+Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.